Gazi | Technopolis ΓΚΑΖΙ | ΤΕΧΝΟΠΟΛΙΣ a vibrant neighborhood

 Over the past decade the neighborhood has been growing rapidly and expanding.
 Gazi is close to the center of Athens and one of the few remaining areas in which you can still come across single-floor houses and the scent of jasmine.
 At the time the Gas Works were still in operation on that location, the area had a bad reputation.

-Since 1999, when Technopolis was founded, making use of the old Gas Works premises, things began to gradually take shape and today there are a total of over 60 places to wine and dine, several theaters, a wide variety of music venues, and one open-air summer cinema.
+Since 1999, when Technopolis was founded, making use of the old Gas Works premises, things began to gradually take shape and today there are many places to wine and dine, several theaters, a wide variety of music venues, and one open-air summer cinema.
 To truly understand the renaissance that Gazi started, apart from the many cutting-edge multi-use spaces and popular, dining and nightlife options, one must see the ripple effects it has had on the neighboring areas, creating with it new architectural landmarks.
 Today, Gazi has an air of Summer in the Aegean, even though you are just down the road from Omonoia Square.
 Gazi is trying to appeal to all types of day and night visitors but without focusing only on night entertainment and also by focusing on increasing the number of residents.

 Farther down in Votanikos, is Athinais, an impressive restoration of a former silk factory into an arts complex host of the Museum of Ancient Cypriot Art, art galleries, a concert hall, a theater and cinema, and two excellent restaurants.